archiewood/discrete-vs-continuous/pages/index.md

 ## Discrete Data

-Frequency distribution is one of the most common analysis methods for discrete data.
-It helps answer questions like:

-- How do you segment customers based on their purchase frequency (e.g., daily, weekly, or monthly) so you can offer them loyalty programs?
-- How often do customers buy certain items so you can offer them personalized discounts?

-Frequency distribution analysis organizes data into categories or intervals to show how often each value occurs.
-Frequency distribution is often plotted with bar charts.
-Let's take a look at the example below:

 ### Bar chart example

 The bar charts display categorical or numerical data using rectangular bars.
 They are very useful for plotting data that is divided into distinct categories, such as product types and customer segments (e.g., age groups).
-Here, we

 ```sql bar_data
 select